How to save water at home to reduce your carbon footprint

 On average, European households use 144 liters of water per person per day.
 But how is this connected to your carbon footprint, you may ask?
 Let’s take a step back.

-As you probably know, energy consumption is the largest slice of the global greenhouse gas emissions pie chart, with a whopping 73.5% of it coming from electricity, heat, and transport.
-Well, a significant chunk of this slice, 17.5%, is made up by energy use in buildings — households and offices included.
+Energy consumption is the largest slice of the global greenhouse gas emissions pie chart, with a whopping 73.2%.
+While the largest chunk of this slice is made up by transport and industries, almost 20% of today’s energy consumption occurs in households and offices.
 When we do our laundry, wash the dishes, take a shower or a bath, we’re heating significant amounts of water, which generates greenhouse gas emissions.

 How to cut water use and your carbon footprint